2bc4/twitch-hls-client/README.md

 - `colors` - Enable colors while debug logging
 - `http2` - Enable HTTP/2 support (known to cause issues on Windows 10)
 - `static-curl` - Build and statically link to libcurl
-- `static-openssl` - Build and statically link to OpenSSL (Only applies on platforms that use OpenSSL)
+- `static-openssl` - Build and statically link to openssl (only applies on platforms that use openssl)